Govt. Charges As applicable

 Members' liability is limited to the shares held.
 No personal liability for company debts beyond the shareholding amount.

-At least TWO Directors and TWO Members are required for formation of a Private Limited Company.
+At least 2 Directors and 2 Members are required for formation of a Private Limited Company.

-For smooth registration of a Private Limited Company, need to comply with mandatory compliances.
+For smooth registration of a Private Limited Company, one needs to comply with mandatory compliances.
 The list of minimum requirements are:

 Liability of the members of the Company is limited only to the extent of the shares subscribed / liability undertaken by the members of the company.